 Nothing inspires action more than hearing about other people - just like you - who have taken action and achieved great things.
-Take a look at some of Auckland Property Mentors' success stories:
+Take a look at some of NZ Property Mentors' success stories:

 Know values and how to negotiate

 With similar properties in the area selling in the mid to high $600,000s, our clients’ purchase price of $607,000 represented a great discount below market value.
 They visited the property in Weymouth, Auckland with Tua on one of the NZPM road trips (along with the other students in the group).
 During the open home, Tua asked the real estate agent to ‘give us a number that would secure the property’.
 The agent responded with, ‘Low 6’s to $610,000’.
 Tua knew the end value of the property, so said, ‘We’ll give you low 600,000s cash now’.